William Knowland: Campaign for the governorship

 In 1958, Knowland decided to run for Governor of California instead of re-election to the Senate.
 His father was shaken by the decision, as he cherished the Senate seat; voters had denied him California's other Senate seat in 1914.

 Knowland secured the Republican nomination for governor after a brutal contest with incumbent Goodwin J. Knight.
 In the "Big Switch," Knight agreed to run for Knowland's U.S. Senate seat while Knowland ran for governor.
 Many felt Knowland would use the governorship to control the California Republican delegation in 1960 and to try to deny Nixon the presidential nomination but get it himself.

 A critical issue in the campaign was Proposition 18, an initiative to enact a right-to-work law in California.

-Knowland endorsed Proposition 18 in excessive language, but Proposition 18 was highly unpopular, and the endorsement hurt Knowland.
-He was soundly defeated in the general election by the Democratic candidate, California Attorney General Edmund G. Brown by a 59% to 40% margin.
+Knowland endorsed the measure in excessive language, but Proposition 18 was highly unpopular, and the endorsement hurt Knowland.
+He was soundly defeated in the general election by the Democratic nominee, California Attorney General Edmund G. Brown by 1,029,165 votes.
 After dominating California politics for over half a century, many other California Republicans were also defeated for statewide offices, including Knight.
 Following the election, Knowland's political career was effectively over.

-Among Joseph R. Knowland's protégés, Representative John J. Allen Jr. lost his House seat to Jeffery Cohelan. and Alameda County Supervisor Kent D. Pursel lost his race for the State Senate to John W. Holmdahl.
-To pay off some of Knowland's campaign debts, his father had to sell his Oakland Tribune radio station KLX to Crowell Collier Broadcasting.
+Among Joseph R. Knowland's protégés, Representative John J. Allen Jr. lost his House seat to Jeffery Cohelan, and Alameda County Supervisor Kent D. Pursel lost his race for the State Senate to John W. Holmdahl.
+To pay off some of Knowland's campaign debts, his father had to sell his Oakland Tribune radio station, KLX, to Crowell Collier Broadcasting.
 Knowland never again ran for any elective office.

+Knowland's defeat all but entirely erased his prospects of being his party's 1960 presidential nominee.